deploystackio/deploystack/services/backend/test.md

 This command will:

 1. Trigger Jest to find and execute all `*.e2e.test.ts` files within the `services/backend/tests/` directory.
-2. Execute a global setup script (`services/backend/tests/globalSetup.ts`) before any tests run.
+2. Execute a global setup script (`services/backend/tests/e2e/globalSetup.ts`) before any tests run.
 This script:
    - Sets necessary environment variables for testing (e.g., `NODE_ENV=test`, a specific test port, a test encryption secret).
-   - Clears any existing test database files (`persistent_data/database/deploystack.db` and `persistent_data/db.selection.json`) to ensure a clean state.
+   - Clears any existing test database files from `tests/e2e/test-data/` and `persistent_data/` directories to ensure a clean state.
    - Programmatically starts the backend server on a dedicated test port.
 3. Run the tests.
 4. Execute a global teardown script (`services/backend/tests/globalTeardown.ts`) after all tests complete.
 This script stops the backend server.